 We have to celebrate that organizations are finally putting more focus on understanding the needs of their customers and building services that fulfil those needs.

 And it's true that customer journey maps are of great value in this process, but only when they are created and used in the right way.

 What got us here, won't get us there.

 The practice of customer journey mapping has grown quite organically.
 It's not a formal or an accredited profession.

 The early adopters have a strong DIY mentality.
 Just start mapping and figure out along the way how it should be done.
 What could go wrong, right!? 🙂

 This approach works great when you have the space to experiment.
-We should thank these pioneers for paving the path that we now walk on.
+We should thank these early pioneers for paving the path that we now walk on.